GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/structs.rst

 Structure Function Members
 --------------------------

-daScript doesn't have embedded structure member functions, virtual (that can be overridden in inherited structures) or non-virtual.
+Daslang doesn't have embedded structure member functions, virtual (that can be overridden in inherited structures) or non-virtual.
 Those features are implemented for classes.
 For ease of Objected Oriented Programming, non-virtual member functions can be easily emulated with the pipe operator ``|>``::